On his drive back to the office, Steve can’t help but replay his last conversation with Mary in his mind.

 Steve interrupts: “So what did you do?”

 “Well, there is this newer version of the Problem Interview script that we have started to use.
 And it’s working.
-It is a bit more complex than the first version, which is why I didn’t share it with you sooner.
+It is a bit more complex than the first version, so I didn’t share it with you sooner.
 I also felt it was more applicable once you move beyond your first round of early adopters.
 But I’m not so sure anymore…

 I can clearly see how this newer script would address